-With our model of inclusivity we meet our vision of being the leading American International school in the region by fostering:
+With our model of inclusivity, we meet our vision of being the leading American International school in the region by fostering:

-- Acceptance that all students bring value to our community. - Commitment to ensure that every student is engaged in various academic and social activities. - An understanding that effective teaching practices are based on personalized consideration of the strengths and needs of each student. - Establish a balance between learning with peers in a common learning environment and focusing on individual learning goals.
+- Acceptance that all students bring value to our community. - Commitment to ensure that every student is engaged in various academic and social activities. - Inclusive offerings of ASAs across all divisions. - An understanding that effective teaching practices are based on personalized consideration of the strengths and needs of each student. - Establish a balance between learning with peers in a common learning environment and focusing on individual learning goals.

 International research has shown that high-performing schools have the most success with inclusion.
-These schools prioritise equity and inclusiveness as key conditions for achieving educational excellence (Cologon, 2013; OECD, 2012; 2014; United Nations, 2016).
+These schools prioritize equity and inclusiveness as key conditions for achieving educational excellence (Cologon, 2013; OECD, 2012; 2014; United Nations, 2016).